-You have a number of rights in relation to your personal information under data protection law, including, the right to:
+You have a number of rights in relation to your personal data under Data Protection Laws, including, the right to:

-• Request the transfer of your personal data to you or to a third party.
+Request the transfer of your personal data to you or to a third party.
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
-Note that this right only applies to automated information which you initially provided consent for us to use; and
+Note that this right only applies to automated information which you initially provided consent for us to use or where the information is used to perform a contract with you; and

-If you wish to exercise any of the rights set out above, or require further information about any of those rights, please send us an email to: email@example.com or complete our Online Rights' Request form - we need to ask for specific information from you in order to be able to deal with your request.
+If you wish to exercise any of the rights set out above, or require further information about any of those rights, please contact us at: email@example.com We will need to request specific information from you in order to be able to deal with your request.
 This is a security measure designed to ensure that your personal data is not disclosed to any person who has no right to receive it.
+We will confirm the specific information required from you when you contact us.
 We may also contact you to ask for further information in relation to any request you make in order to speed up our response.

 We aim to respond to all legitimate requests as soon as possible and within one calendar month of receipt.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-11. What happens if I choose not to provide my personal information?
+11. What happens if I choose not to provide my personal data?

-Where we need to collect your personal data and you fail to provide that information when requested, we may not be able to provide the service you have asked us to.
-In this case, we may have to cancel the service you require from us, but we will notify you if this is the case at the time.
+Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that information when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, we may not be able to offer you an opportunity to study with us).
+In this case, we may have to cancel the contract you have been offered with us or the services you require from us, but we will notify you if this is the case at the time.

 12. How to contact us

 If you have any questions or comments about this privacy notice, please contact us as indicated below: